Technology Tales

 30th August 2007

-Nikon D300The websites of Amateur Photographer and Tech.co.uk are good places to find out what is happening in the world of digital cameras, which is just as well given the recent camera launching frenzy.
-It all seemed to start off with Canon’s EOS D40 and EOS 1Ds Mark III.
-The former seemed to be a case of playing catch up but I still think that Canon should have used the opportunity to pull ahead, at least in the megapixel stakes; Sony is working on a 12 megapixel offering and could be about cause of 12 megapixel sensors becoming the norm for consumer digital SLR’s like they did with the 10 megapixel level.
-I realise that megapixels aren’t everything but it has seemed to go like that thus far.
-Playing catch up doesn’t apply to the 1Ds Mk III with its having a monster sensor resolution of 21 megapixels and, needless to say, the improvements to the favoured DSLR of landscape photographers don’t stop there.
-Nikon were also in the fray with new 12 MP offerings: D300 for the enthusiast and D3 for the professional.
-The sensor in the latter interestingly features a sensor that sits between full frame and the more usual APS-C sizes.
-Panasonic have also announced a new DSLR but a number of manufacturers have new digital compacts on the market too.
-All of the previous makers have something as does Olympus.
-It was amazing to see this all happening at once but I suppose that’s how it goes.
-IFA has been on over the last week but some launches preceded this; it’s usually something big like Photokina that results in this sort of thing…
+Even if the former seemed to be a case of playing catch up, I still think that Canon should have used the opportunity to pull ahead, at least in the megapixel stakes; Sony is working on a 12 megapixel offering and could be about cause of 12 megapixel sensors becoming the norm for consumer digital SLR's like they did with the 10 megapixel level.
+While I realise that megapixels aren't everything, it has seemed to go like that thus far.
+Playing catch up doesn't apply to the 1Ds Mark III given its having a monster sensor resolution of 21 megapixels and, needless to say, the improvements to the favoured DSLR of landscape photographers don't stop there.

-Update: I have discovered since the Nikon’s D3 has a sensor sized in the full frame domain.
-It might be 36mmx23.9mm rather than 36mmx24mm but the FX format comes extremely close and the advent of full frame DSLR’s being purveyed by a number of manufacturers may be upon us.
+Update: I have discovered since the Nikon's D3 has a sensor sized in the full frame domain.
+It might be 36mmx23.9mm rather than 36mmx24mm, but the FX format comes extremely close and the advent of full frame DSLR's being purveyed by a number of manufacturers may be upon us.